Thream/socketio-jwt/README.md

 });
 ```

-## Getting the secret dynamically
+### Getting the secret dynamically

-You can pass a function instead of an string when configuring secret.
+You can pass a function instead of a string when configuring secret.
 This function receives the request, the decoded token and a callback.
 This
 way, you are allowed to use a different secret based on the request and / or
 the provided token.

-__Server side__:
+**Server side**

 ```javascript
 var SECRETS = {